ciena-frost/ciena-frost.github.io/markdown/08-contributing/01-frost-guide.md

 ...
 ```

-## Run a new build
+## Updating Component Pages
-  If there are changes in components README or demo page that you wish appear on this site follow these steps:
+Updates of the content in the API and Demo tabs has to be done in the component's repository.
+However, the changes made to the README or demo page in a frost component repository will not be reflected on this site until a new build is triggered.
+Follow the following instructions to trigger a new build:

   1. Fork the [repository](https://github.com/ciena-frost/ciena-frost.github.io)
   2. Increment the version number in the package.json file located in the root directory.